matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 - `auth_data` (object): Required. algorithm-dependent data.
 For `m.megolm_backup.v1.curve25519-aes-sha2`, see below for the [definition of this property](#auth_data-backup-versions).
-- `version` (string): Required.
+- `version` (string): Optional.
 The backup version.
-Must be the same as the query parameter or must be the current version.
+If present, must be the same as the path parameter.

 Example: